djradon/public-notes/blogs.the-old-man-in-the-cave.2024-09-13-lets-reboot-the-semantic-web-with-role-playing.md

 ---
 id: s5z9wyb92268nr1b0cyl20n
-title: "Let's Reboot the Semantic Web with Role-Playing"
+title: Let's Reboot the Semantic Web with Role-Playing
-desc: "I'd bet the Old Man in the Cave can help us out some."
+desc: I'd bet the Old Man in the Cave can help us out some.
-updated: 1727299022646
+updated: 1727366230719
 created: 1726095395686
 ---